ckwckw02/STM32F405-AD7761-SPI/README.md

 2. **Flash to MCU**
    - Connect ST-Link debugger
-   - Right-click on project → Run As → STM32 C/C++ Application
-   - Or use the Debug configuration
+   - Use the Debug configuration

 ## 💻 Code Overview